 - Open the Data Download Links tab and click ‘Excel export for sandbox’.

-- Look carefully at this data file as you will need to format your import data to match.
+- Look carefully at the ‘Main’ worksheet of this data file, as you will need to format your import data to match.

 - The first 5 columns are created on import and should not be in your data import file – “Survey ID”, “Device Identity”, “User Name”, “Package Name” and “Sandbox Name”.